pmmmwh/react-refresh-webpack-plugin/README.md

   - An optional `module` property could be defined.
     If it is not defined, the bundled error overlay will be used.
+    If it is `false`, it will disable the error overlay integration.
     If defined, it should reference a JS file that exports at least two functions with footprints as follows:

     ```ts